MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk/shell-launcher-quickstart-kiosk.md

 ## User experience

 After the settings are applied, reboot the device.
-A local account is automatically signed in, and Microsoft Edge app starts automatically in full screen, opening the London Heathrow airport map.
+A local user account named `Airport Kiosk` is automatically signed in, opening Microsoft Edge with an airport map.

 ## Next steps